NehaKushwah993/Instagram-Feed-Compose/README.md

+# InstagramFeedClone-Compose

-Are you searching for : "How to play videos like Instagram or TikTok or LinkedIn in Android ?"
+Hey!
+Are you searching for how to play videos like Instagram, TikTok, or LinkedIn in Android?

-then use my code :)
+Look no further!
+This project provides a solution for:

 https://github.com/user-attachments/assets/bdcea9f1-b9bd-4875-a533-a73b71c91d28

-# Instagram-Feed-Compose

 **Instagram-Feed-Compose** is a Jetpack Compose-based Android project designed to replicate the Instagram feed experience.
 If you're looking for an Instagram feed clone that incorporates modern UI practices and efficient media handling, this project is a perfect fit.